jqcrem/fritter-backend/README.md

 - An list of updated objects, with the relevant follower Friend object and the followig Friend object

 **Throws**

+- `403` if user is not logged in
+- `400` if the user being blocked is not a follower of the current user

 #### `PUT /api/friend/un/:userBId` - Unblock a follower
 **Returns**